 On February 28, 2026, the United States and Israel launched military strikes against Iran.
 In response, Iran restricted vessel traffic through the Strait of Hormuz — the narrow waterway between Iran and Oman that connects the Persian Gulf to the Gulf of Oman and the wider Arabian Sea.

 The strait carries approximately 20% of global crude oil and a significant share of LNG exports.
-Iran has permitted only a trickle of non-U.S.-connected vessel traffic through the waterway, effectively blocking thousands of tankers and cargo vessels.
+Iran has permitted only a trickle of non-U.S.-connected vessel traffic through the waterway, effectively blocking thousands of tankers, bulkers, and container ships.

 The immediate consequences were severe.
 Roughly 150 vessels were stuck or rerouted in the first days.
 Gulf states including Iraq, Saudi Arabia, Kuwait, UAE, Qatar, and Bahrain collectively shut in an estimated 7.5 million barrels per day of crude oil production by March, rising to 9.1 million barrels per day by April.